captn3m0/cosmere-books/README.md

 More details at https://www.tor.com/series/edgedancer-reread-brandon-sanderson/

 ## Way of Kings: Prime

+Brandon published Way of Kings Prime as a free ebook, which you can download from here: https://www.brandonsanderson.com/the-way-of-kings-prime/.
+It is now available for free in EPUB/MOBI/PDF formats from the link.

 > For it([Altered Perceptions anthology](https://www.indiegogo.com/projects/altered-perceptions)), I’m letting people see—for the first time—a large chunk of the original version of The Way of Kings, which I wrote in 2002–2003.
 This version is very different, and involves a different course in life for Kaladin as a character—all due to a simple decision he makes one way in this book, but a completely different way in the published novel.